MYOPIA CONTROL FOR CHILDREN

 We offer a number of strategies to help reduce the progression of childhood myopia and limit the final extent of myopia present as your child ages.
-Treatment options range from spectacles, contact lenses, eye drops, eye exercises and lifestyle modifications.
+Treatment options range from spectacles, contact lenses, eye drops, and general lifestyle modification advice.

 MyoVision spectacle lenses: The MyoVision spectacle lens is special single vision lens created by ZEISS.
 The lens is designed to moves the peripheral retinal image in front of the retina while maintaining the central image on the retina.
 Research suggests this lens sends a signal to the eye to reduce elongation of the eyeball and therefore reducing the degree of myopia.
 It has been shown this lens may reduce myopia progression by up to 15% however the results are varied between individuals.

 Lifestyle modications: Studies suggest that 14 hours spent outdoors per week appears to have a protective effect on the eye developing myopia.
 This means spending at least 2 hours per day performing outdoor activity can be beneficial for children in maintaining excellent distance vision.
 Swapping the ipad or TV for more outdoor play can have a positive impact on reducing myopia.
 It is important to remember good sunglasses are required for outdoor activiites to minimise the harmful effects of UV damage while outdoors.